General Terms & Conditions

 2. Offer, Conclusion of Contract

 2.1.
-Unless otherwise agreed by us explicitly, all offers made by Dr. Paul Lohmann GmbH KG without any fixed validity period are subject to alteration in all parts without notice and are without obligation.
+Unless otherwise agreed by us explicitly, all offers made by Dr. Paul Lohmann GmbH & Co.
+KGaA without any fixed validity period are subject to alteration in all parts without notice and are without obligation.
 Without prejudice to our quotation, the Buyer is called upon to make his own counter-proposition aimed at the conclusion of a contract with us.

 2.2.
 A contract shall be valid upon our formal acknowledgment of the order in writing or electronically or upon execution of the order.